Unsupported Browser

 How Lung Cancer Screening Saves Lives

-In a recent analysis of lung cancer data, researchers from the National Cancer Data Base (NCDB) — a leading cancer database jointly operated by the ACS Commission on Cancer and the American Cancer Society — noted decreases in diagnoses of distant-stage lung cancer and increases in localized disease, which can be attributed in part to increased awareness and screening.
+In an analysis of lung cancer data, researchers from the National Cancer Database (NCDB) — a leading cancer database jointly operated by the ACS Commission on Cancer and the American Cancer Society — noted decreases in diagnoses of distant-stage lung cancer and increases in localized disease, which can be attributed in part to increased awareness and screening.
 Collectively, this data shows that screening for lung cancer earlier saves lives.
 The NCDB captures approximately 76% of all newly diagnosed lung and bronchus cancers in the U.S.

 • More patients are being diagnosed earlier: From 2013 to 2019, there was a 4.3% annual decrease in distant-stage lung cancer (stage II or above), and a 3.6% annual increase in localized disease (stage I), indicating that more patients are being diagnosed at earlier stages.
 For adults under the age of 50, late-stage lung cancers (stage II or above) have decreased by 24.5% since 2011.